 The global economic crisis, and government policy responses to it, have sparked controversy and debate.
-Many claim that the deficit expenditures undertaken in countries such as the US and Japan will impose higher tax rates and interest rates on future generations, and some fear a collapse in the dollar and runaway inflation.
+Many claim that the deficit expenditures undertaken in countries such as the US and Japan will necessitate higher tax rates and interest rates on future generations and result in the collapse of currencies and runaway inflation.
 The problems faced by Greece, Ireland, Spain and other vulnerable members of the European Monetary Union are interpreted as omens of the fate about to befall the US and other nations unless fiscal austerity is imposed and public debt dramatically reduced.

-The economic problems we face are great, but the true dangers are not budget deficits or public debt but the risk that these non-problems will be used as a pretext for failing to address the real problems: mass underemployment, extreme inequality and poverty, environmental degradation, the corruption of government and a powerful financial elite and the system itself that produces these outcomes.
+The environmental, social and economic problems that we face are great, but the true dangers are not government deficits or public debt but the risk that these non-problems will be used as a pretext for failing to address the real problems: ecological destruction, mass underemployment, extreme inequality and poverty, the corruption of government and a powerful financial elite, and the system itself that produces and reproduces these outcomes.
 The fact that austerity measures could even be contemplated at a time of high unemployment and excess capacity indicates the effectiveness of the neoliberal propaganda blitz of the past thirty-five years.
-The mania has led numerous European countries to tie themselves voluntarily to a single-currency arrangement that now impedes their policy response to the crisis, and has enabled the IMF to impose counterproductive policy prescriptions on the governments of many low-income countries.
-The consequences of austerity measures under current circumstances can only be socially divisive.
-And with personal freedoms and liberty already under attack in the name of the “war on terror”, state responses to dissent may well be brutal.
+The mania has led numerous European countries to tie themselves voluntarily to a single-currency arrangement that now impedes their policy response to the crisis, and has provided cover for the IMF’s imposition of counterproductive policy prescriptions on governments of many low-income countries.
+The consequences of austerity measures under current circumstances can only be socially divisive and destructive.
+And with personal freedoms and liberty already under attack in the name of the so-called “war on terror”, state responses to dissent can be expected to be brutal.
 The policy options available to governments of EMU nations or IMF victims are currently limited, but the governments of other countries have more policy freedom at their disposal if they choose to use it.

-Underpinning much of the angst over budget deficits and public debt is a failure to distinguish nations that have tied themselves to a common currency from those who have retained full sovereignty.
-The governments of the US, Canada, Japan, the UK, Denmark and many other nations are monopoly issuers of their own flexible exchange-rate fiat currencies.
+Underpinning much of the angst over government deficits and public debt is a failure to distinguish nations that have tied themselves to a common currency from those who have retained full sovereignty.
+The governments of China, the US, India, Russia, Brazil, Canada, Japan, the UK, Denmark and most other nations are monopoly issuers of their own currencies.
 These governments have the fiscal capacity to respond to the crisis if there is the political will to do so.
 Much of the confusion on this point is encouraged by those in powerful positions who have a vested interest in spreading misinformation.
-The crisis, by bringing mass unemployment and underemployment, provides a small and privileged elite with a big opportunity to attack wages, working conditions, social policies and general living conditions, and continue a massive upward redistribution of income and wealth.
-Spreading lies to feed an irrational fear of budget deficits and public debt legitimizes savage cutbacks in social expenditures and plays into elite hands.
+The crisis, by bringing mass unemployment and underemployment, provides a small and privileged elite with a big opportunity to attack working conditions, wages, pensions, welfare, social policies and general living conditions, and continue a massive upward redistribution of income and wealth.
+Spreading lies to feed an irrational fear of government deficits and public debt legitimizes savage cutbacks in social expenditures and plays into elite hands.

-An important purpose of this blog is to draw attention to the work of economists who clearly understand the nature and implications of existing monetary systems and have developed a coherent stock-flow consistent analytical framework in which to analyze macroeconomic issues.
-The framework, Modern Monetary Theory (MMT), a modern formulation of chartalism, reflects the actual institutional and operational features of modern monetary systems.
-A ‘modern monetary system’ is taken to mean a system in which the government is the monopoly issuer of its own flexible exchange-rate fiat currency.
-MMT suggests that flexible exchange-rate fiat money has important advantages over other monetary systems by giving sovereign governments greater policy freedom.
+An important purpose of this blog is to draw attention to the work of economists who understand the nature and implications of existing monetary systems and have developed a coherent stock-flow consistent analytical framework in which to analyze macroeconomic issues.
+The framework, Modern Monetary Theory (MMT), facilitates analysis of the actual institutional and operational features of modern monetary systems and the distinctive elements of these systems.
+A ‘modern monetary system’ is taken to mean a system in which the government is the monopoly issuer of its own currency.
+Governments of such systems can be regarded as ‘monetarily sovereign’ and their currencies described as ‘sovereign currencies’.
+A currency-issuing government’s policy space is maximized when it allows the currency’s exchange rate to float.
+MMT suggests that flexible exchange-rate sovereign currency systems have important advantages over other monetary systems by giving governments greater policy freedom.

-Understanding the basics of Modern Monetary Theory makes it possible to explore the implications of fiat money.
+Understanding the basics of Modern Monetary Theory makes it possible to explore the implications of sovereign currency.
 It will be argued that the implications are far-reaching, not just in coming to terms with crises and policy issues, but for understanding the alternative paths that are open to us.

 My basic position can be briefly indicated from the outset.
 In a commodity-backed money system or common currency arrangement, external undemocratic constraints are imposed on the government which limit its freedom to use fiscal policy for public purpose.
-A consequence of this is that government – and society as a whole – becomes subservient to the logic of capital.
+A consequence of this is that government – and society as a whole – becomes subservient to the logic of capital (meaning, above all, the profit motive).
 In these systems, the logic of capital not only dictates private-sector activity, but continually and increasingly encroaches on non-market social spheres.
-In contrast, fiat money, if put to effective use, can free government policy from the dictates of capital to the extent that society – through democratic means – deems this appropriate.
-The implication is that capital, which is determining under alternative monetary systems, can be restricted and made subject to societal demands in a fiat-money system, if in fact society wants capital to exist at all.
+In contrast, sovereign currency, if put to effective use, can free government policy from the dictates of capital to the extent that society – through democratic means – deems this appropriate.
+The implication is that capital, which is determining under alternative monetary systems, can be restricted and made subject to societal demands in a sovereign currency system.

-The implications of fiat money appear to be liberating for people of all political persuasions.
-For right-libertarians or conservatives who want small government and an economy dominated by private-sector activity, MMT indicates how this can be achieved within a fiat-money system, and the policy considerations that are likely to arise.
+The implications of sovereign currency appear to be liberating for people of all political persuasions.
+For right-libertarians or conservatives who want small government and an economy dominated by private-sector activity, MMT indicates how this can be attempted within a sovereign-currency system, and the policy considerations and difficulties that are likely to arise.
 For social democrats, liberals and moderates who, in varying degrees, want the government and public sector to play a larger role in the economy, MMT provides a sound basis for policies conducive to a mixed economy.
-For left-libertarians and socialists, I will argue that fiat money offers freedom from the dictates of capital, and offers a possible path not only to socialism but eventually to its higher forms; a path that is non-utopian yet makes conceivable the gradual withering away of the wage labor relation and an eventual separation of income from labor time.
-Such a path could only be pursued through struggle, but fiat money provides the possibility.
+For left-libertarians and socialists, I will argue that sovereign currency offers freedom from the dictates of capital, and opens a possible pathway not only to socialism but eventually to its higher forms; a path that is non-utopian yet makes conceivable the gradual withering away of the wage labor relation and an eventual separation of income from labor time.
+Such a path could only be pursued through struggle, but sovereign currency provides the possibility.

 At this stage, these claims will appear to be mere assertions.
 The arguments behind them require fleshing out in posts to come.
 Hopefully the effect will be stimulating.
 Irrespective of ideological differences, it is empowering to come to grips with how the system actually works and to perceive clearly the options available to us.